 After about a day-and-a-half of deliberations, a federal grand jury has convicted longtime Hoboken political Frank Raia of vote-by-mail fraud in connection to the 2013 municipal elections.

 During closing arguments, Assistant U.S. Attorney Rahul Agarwal reminded the jury that former Raia loyalists/operatives, who the government routinely referred to as “captains,” Matt Calicchio, Michael Holmes and Freddie Frazier, all testified Raia put them up to offering low-income residents $50 in exchange for their vote-by-mail ballot in 2013.

-In that race, Raia ran on the “One Hoboken” ticket headed by then-4th Ward Councilman Tim Occhipinti and also sought to have a ballot question that would have loosened the city’s rent control laws pass.
+In that race, Raia ran on the “One Hoboken” ticket headed by then-4th Ward Councilman Tim Occhipinti and also sought to have a ballot question, which would have loosened the city’s rent control laws, approved.

 A good portion of the trial focused around the Let the People Decide super PAC, an entity that was controlled by Frazier and Andrew Canonico, a childhood friend of Raia, but they both testified that Raia was still the driving force behind the organization.

 While several witnesses testified as part of a cooperation agreement, that did not seem to matter to the jury, who were obviously not swayed by Raia’s proclamation that “I never bought a vote in my life!” during his own testimony on Thursday.